Dispute resolution bodies

 What is the average length of the review process?

-The ADR requirement to close all cases within 90 days of receipt of the complete complaint file was met in 100% of cases.
+The ADR requirement to close all cases within 90 days of receipt of the complete complaint file was met in 99.9% of cases.
+The two cases where the requirement was not met were highly complex.

 The legal outcome of the ADR process